DOdrums/PortfolioProjectFiveAPI/melo_api/README.md

 ![Multi screen mockup](static/images/multi-device-mockup.png)

 This project is built as part of the Code Institute Full Stack Software Development course.
-For this course, Dirk Ornee had to built a fourth Portfolio Project.
-Since his cousin just started a nail salon and was in dire need of a website with booking capabilities, what better way to build a fourth Portfolio Project and help somebody at the same time!
-Important note: this is not the actual live version that is used by the nail salon, this version is used purely as a project for Code Institute and users can book appointments freely (you won't suddenly be expected to show up at a nail salon).
+For this course, Dirk Ornee had to built a fifth Portfolio Project.
+The focus with this project lies on having a good interactive front-end built in React and a backend built with Django REST that functions as a API to the frontend.
+This repo contains the backend part of the project.
+Since Dirk Ornee is himself a musician, it seemed a good idea to built a social media platform for musicians, where users can find a connect with other musicians and discover and promote new music.

 ## Live Site